Summary

 Key diagnostic factors

-- prolonged or repeated tonic-clonic seizures with an altered level of consciousness (convulsive SE)
+- persistent or repetitive tonic-clonic seizures with altered level of consciousness (generalized convulsive SE)

 Risk factors